COVID-19 vaccination in Singapore: Booster shots

 Singapore started the rolling out of booster shots for senior citizens above 60 years of age from 14 September 2021.
 Subsequently, from 4 October, it will start giving booster shots for the eligible population above 50 years of age, followed by individuals above 30 years of age from 9 October.
 The eligible population should have their second dose taken before 6 months.
 From 24 November, eligible population who completed their second dose before 5 months can get booster shots for all age groups.
 On 10 December, the use of booster shots is extended to individuals above 18 years of age starting from 14 December.
 From 14 March 2022, children aged 12 to 17 will need to get a booster shot within 270 days of receiving their second dose of the COVID-19 vaccine.
 Those who do not take the booster shot after 9 months from the second dose will have their vaccination status removed.

 2022

 On 14 February 2022, the Health Sciences Authority (HSA) announced that it had granted interim authorization for the Novavax vaccine under the brand name Nuvaxovid, under the Pandemic Special Access Route; it is a two-dose regimen, and shall be included in the National Vaccination Programme for adults aged 18 years old and above.
 Presently, it is a protein-based subunit vaccine authorized in Singapore.

-From May 2022, all vaccination centres will be closed permanently as Singapore transits to COVID-19 resilience.
+From May 2022, vaccination centres will be consolidated as Singapore transits to COVID-19 resilience.

+2024

+On 28 October 2024, the Ministry of Health (MOH) will begin the rollout of updated JN.1 COVID-19 vaccines—Pfizer-BioNTech/Comirnaty and Moderna/Spikevax—based on the 2024/2025 recommendations of the Expert Committee for Immunisation (ECI).
+The updated vaccination is particularly recommended for individuals at higher risk of severe illness, including seniors and those with medical vulnerabilities.
+To enhance accessibility, nearly 500 Healthier SG General Practitioner (GP) clinics and 10 polyclinics will provide vaccinations within the community.
+In light of this expanded community access, the remaining five Joint Testing and Vaccination Centres (JTVCs) will cease operations from 1 December 2024.